MillionConcepts/quickseries/README.md

 * `quickseries` tends to be most effective on univariate functions, mostly because the number of terms in a function's polynomial approximation tends
    to increase geometrically with its number of free parameters.
-* Although, intuitively, Chebyshev and Legendre orthonormal bases might seem as if they should outperform simple power series expansions, this is not necessarily -- or even generally -- the case.
+* Although, intuitively, Chebyshev and Legendre bases might seem as if they should outperform simple power series expansions, this is not necessarily -- or even generally -- the case.
 This is partly because of the cheaty postfit pass `quickseries()` performs by default, partly because